GYNXdon/New2Fuzzing/AutomatedTools/ReadMe.txt

 Like any automated tool, Mythril may produce false positives (flagging safe code as vulnerable) or false negatives (missing actual vulnerabilities).
 Users need to interpret the results carefully.

-Requires Technical Expertise:

-To use Mythril effectively and understand its output, users need a good understanding of Ethereum smart contracts and security.

 # Install guide